jereswinnen/madebymatter.co/readme.md

 The bread and butter of my online identity, Matter.

 ## Information
 All the code that lives inside this repository is hand-written by me, Jeremy Swinnen.
-I’m a product designer and creative developer from Belgium.
+I’m a digital product designer and creative developer from Belgium.

 ## Libraries Used
 - Novo: https://github.com/jereswinnen/Novo